typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 }
 ```

-N.B. if you don't specify cancelation logic for a task, then the task
+N.B. if you don't specify cancellation logic for a task, then the task
 is NOT cancelable.
 So for example, using Java's blocking I/O still:

 ```tut:silent